Monastery holiday at St. Paul Abbey in Lavanttal in Carinthia

 - Comfortable hiking boots You should definitely wear, because some of the trails are long and often lead uphill over long distances.

-- A backpack Do you need to take drinks and a snack for a picnic on the way?
-In it you can also accommodate your jacket, if it is too hot.
+- A backpack do you need to get drinks and a snack for Picnic to take with you on the go.
+You can also store your jacket in it if it is too hot.
+One Lunch box with board and other practical utensils for hikers can be found here.

 - Think of one Raincover on the go.
 The weather can change quickly on longer hikes in the mountains.